binance-chain/docs-site/docs/match.md

 # What exactly is Binance DEX matching logic?

 Binance DEX uses periodic auction to match all available orders.
-Because the match happens at the same time for all orders with the same price in every auction, so there is no concept of `Maker` or `Taker`.
+Maker/Taker concepts are introduced to enhance the current periodic auction match algorithm.
+The match is still executed only once in each block while the execution prices may vary for maker and taker orders.

 ## Match Candidates